OkamiIO/Nomure/README.md

 This is the main database we use at [Okami](https://www.okami.io)!

-It's main purpose is to server as a main database jsut like you use Postgres or Mysql, but as a Graph data structure
+It's main purpose is to server as a main database just like you use Postgres or Mysql, but as a Graph data structure

 The repo acts as a Graph layer for [FoundationDB](https://www.foundationdb.org)!